Aerial view of the Sunsphere at World's Fair Park

 Cultural Scene: Food, Artisans and Music

 Thanks to a group of talented chefs, the Knoxville culinary scene is receiving national attention.
 It includes a growing number of distilleries and craft breweries on Knoxville’s Ale Trail.
 Music lovers will find that Knoxville is one of the USA’s most active cities for live music.
 From classical to bluegrass, country to rock, live music can be found on the streets, the square and stages of famous venues like the historic Tennessee Theatre, the Official State Theatre of Tennessee.
-Walk the Cradle of Country Music Walking Tour downtown to see historic sites instrumental to the development of Knoxville’s music culture.
+Stroll the Cradle of Country Music Walking Tour downtown to spot sights mentioned in Ken Burns’ Country Music documentary, or take a trip to Everly Brothers Park to see what Graham Nash, Joan Baez, Paul McCartney and others had to say about this famous duo with Knoxville roots.

 It's possible to travel by boat from downtown Knoxville to either the Gulf of Mexico or the Great Lakes.